kube-rs/kube/README.md

 If you need the details of just a single object, you can use the more efficient, `Reflector::get` and `Reflector::get_within`.

 ## Examples
 Examples that show a little common flows.
-These all have logging of this library set up to `trace`:
+These all have logging of this library set up to `trace`.
+Note that most of the examples require the `openapi` feature to be enabled in order to compile.
+The openapi feature is not on by default.

 ```sh
 # watch pod events